fowler-lab-osu/make_flat_images_from_videos/README.md

-# flatten_all_videos_in_pwd
+# Make flat images from videos
-This script flattens videos from a maize rotational ear scanner into 2d cylindrical projections.
-It is presented as supplemental information to the paper "Custom built scanner and simple image processing pipeline enables low-cost, high-throughput phenotyping of maize ears" by Cedar Warman and John E Fowler.
+This script flattens videos from a maize ear scanner (MES) into 2d cylindrical projections.
+It is presented as supplemental information to the paper "A cost-effective maize ear phenotyping platform enables rapid categorization and quantification of kernels."

 ## Requirements
 FFMpeg and ImageMagick are required for this script to run.